yowenter/claude-ipam/README.md

 2 use daemonset instance for leader election, and iterate for the whole ip ranges to allocate just one ip. which may lead to ip conflict  in a high concurrent case.

-IP conflict is unacceptable!
-So I write my own!
+IP conflict is unacceptable, So I write my own!

 ## Features